 Keep Older Accounts Open

-If you no longer wish to use an account anymore and are considering closing it, think twice.
-Closing an old credit card account could reduce your available credit considerably and decrease the length of your credit history, both of which are central to your credit score calculation.
 Consider leaving the account open for a while instead.
 If the issuer requires that you maintain a balance, simply turn on an automatic payment for a small bill with that credit card and schedule to pay off that balance directly after.
-Then you can hide the card somewhere in your house so you aren’t tempted to spend with it.

-Make All Your Payments on Time
+Make All Your Payments On Time

 References: